emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/InvisibleInk/instructionAndExplanationREADME.md

 We need to manipulate the object to retrive the flag using a vulnerabilities that we can find from the previous command: "snyk monitor"

-A good one could be prototipe pollution:
+A good one could be prototype pollution:

 https://security.snyk.io/vuln/SNYK-JS-LODASH-567746